Bust the filibuster! Pass the PRO Act!

 “Unions benefit all workers, but especially women and workers of color,” said Rep. Nikema Williams, a Georgia Democrat who cosponsored the PRO Act.
 (Portside, March 11)

 Now Black workers in Bessemer, Ala., are showing the way forward with their drive for union recognition.
-Their fight has inspired workers all over the world, with demonstrations and other expressions of solidarity springing up across the country and outside the U.S. With or without Congressional action, a win in Bessemer will be a huge boost to class struggles everywhere.
+Their fight has inspired workers all over the world, with demonstrations and other expressions of solidarity springing up across the country and outside the U.S. With or without Congressional action, a win in Bessemer would be a huge boost to class struggles everywhere.

 Class solidarity vs. the filibuster